 Customers have two ways to apply for Lifeline on their own using the National Verifier.
 If a customer wants more support applying, they can also ask a participating phone or internet company to help submit an application.

 Apply by Mail: You can also send an application by mail.
-You will mail in your finished Lifeline Application, Household Worksheet, and copies of your proof of eligibility to the Lifeline Support Center.
+You will mail in your finished Lifeline Application (English or Spanish), Household Worksheet, and copies of your proof of eligibility to the Lifeline Support Center.
 USAC will contact you by mail to let you know if you qualify for Lifeline.
 The Lifeline Support Center’s mailing address is:

 Lifeline Support Center